Jamuna Oil Company: Organization and structure

 Jamuna Oil is managed by a Board of Directors, a team of 6 executives, all of them are nominated by the Government of Bangladesh.

 The board is responsible for over all decisions and top policy making body of the company.
-General Manager, the Chief Executive of the company is appointed by Bangladesh Petroleum Corporation in addition to approval by the Government.
+Managing Director, the Chief Executive of the company is appointed by Bangladesh Petroleum Corporation in addition to approval by the Government.